 Altitude sickness is an illness caused by reduced amount of oxygen at above sea level altitudes that usually ranges about 4,800 ft.
-It causes mild headache and a dangerous accumulation of fluids in the lungs or brain.
+Generally, it causes mild headache and a dangerous accumulation of fluids in the lungs or brain.
 When traveling to higher altitudes such as areas around the mountains, many changes can be experienced such as low humidity, increased UV radiation, cold, reduced air pressure and lessened oxygen saturation.

 Causes of altitude sickness